apache/pulsar-site/docs/performance-pulsar-perf.md

 id: performance-pulsar-perf
 title: Pulsar Perf
 sidebar_label: "Pulsar Perf"
+description: Learn how to use Pulsar Perf for performance testing and HdrHistogram Plotter for visualizing test results.
 ---

 The Pulsar Perf is a built-in performance test tool for Apache Pulsar.
 You can use the Pulsar Perf to test message writing or reading performance.
 For detailed information about performance tuning, see [here](https://streamnative.io/en/blog/tech/2021-01-14-pulsar-architecture-performance-tuning).